paymill/paymill-zencart/README.md

 # In case of errors

-In case of any errors check the paymill log entry in the plugin config, copy the contents and contact the Paymill support (support@paymill.de).
+In case of any errors check the paymill log entry in the plugin config and contact the Paymill support (support@paymill.de).

 # Notes about the payment process